filidorwiese/gnome-shell-crypto-stash/README.md

 <img src="https://raw.githubusercontent.com/filidorwiese/gnome-shell-crypto-stash/main/screens/preferences.png">

-CryptoStash uses the free [CoinCap.io](https://coincap.io/) api and has been inspired on Otto Allmendinger's [Bitcoin Markets](https://github.com/OttoAllmendinger/gnome-shell-bitcoin-markets/) extension.
+CryptoStash has been inspired on Otto
+Allmendinger's [Bitcoin Markets](https://github.com/OttoAllmendinger/gnome-shell-bitcoin-markets/) extension.

 ## Installation

 Find the extension on https://extensions.gnome.org to install.

+## Privacy notice
+This extension uses the free [CoinCap.io](https://coincap.io/) api to retrieve:
+- global averages of the top 100 crypto coins
+- fiat conversion rates, for example USD->EUR

+All calculations are done at the client-side.
+At no point will any crypto data stored by this extension leave your computer.
+But do note that your public ipaddress might be recorded by CoinCap.io.